Azure/terraform-azurerm-avm-res-appconfiguration-configurationstore/examples/private-endpoints/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys the module with private endpoint enabled.

 ```hcl
 terraform {